mvincerx/git-workflows-training/starwars-ipsum.md

 Don't underestimate the Force.
 Dantooine.
 They're on Dantooine.
 I care.
 So, what do you think of her, Han?
 Still, she's got a lot of spirit.
 I don't know, what do you think?
 What!?

 What can painted can be punished.
+What will you do to emulate Bob?

 Princess Lea, are you there?
 I think she went out for lunch.
 I'm hungry for lunch too.
 Let's go!